charlottetsui/FlatMate/README.md

 - **Invite Members**: Quickly send out a personalized invite link to roommates.

 ## Credits and Acknowledgments
-This app was developed by Lizzie Coats and Charlotte Tsui using Swift and SwiftUI.
-ChatGPT was utilizied to debug errors such as type conversion issues, displaying real time data changes, as well as general syntax and logic errors that were encountered throughout the project.
+This app was developed collaboratively by Lizzie Coats and Charlotte Tsui, leveraging Swift and SwiftUI.